litprog/litprog/lit_v3/12_sudoku.md

 # Example: Solve Every Sudoku Puzzle

-Where the previous chapter *described* how LitProg works, this chapter aims to *demonstrate* by example how LitProg can be used.
+Where the previous chapter *described* how LitProg works, this chapter aims to *demonstrate* how it works.

 This chapter produces the following artifacts: